Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Introduction

-In this paper, we introduce three conservative Hamiltonian systems of different levels of generality that show chimera patterns.
+In this paper, we introduce three conservative Hamiltonian systems representing different levels of generality that give rise to chimera patterns.
 The first mathematical and most general model is the nonlocal hopping model (NLHM), which can be considered to be the generalization of the discrete GPE with nonlocal hopping, or the mean-field of the BHM with nonlocal hopping.
-Then we explain the origin of the effective nonlocal hopping from a minimal model with only local coupling.
-By attaching a fast mediating channel such that particles can be converted to, the adiabatic elimination of the fast channel results in the continuum NLHM.
-Finally, the specific physical model we propose is based on a two-component BEC in a spin-dependent trap \cite{mckay_slow_2013} with Rabi oscillations \cite{scully_quantum_1997,gerry_introductory_2005}.
+Then we explain the origin of the effective nonlocal hopping from a minimal conservative model with only local coupling.
+By attaching a fast mediating channel particles can be converted to, the adiabatic elimination of the fast channel results in the continuum NLHM.
+Since we are aiming to identify a conservative physical system that can be well-described by the NLHM, we finally propose a specific physical model based on a two-component BEC in a spin-dependent trap \cite{mckay_slow_2013} with Rabi oscillations \cite{scully_quantum_1997,gerry_introductory_2005}.
 In this setup, the hopping originates from the spreading of wavefunctions in the mediating channel governed by a Schr\"odinger-like equation, so the spatial hopping of atoms is mediated by the matter-wave itself.
 For this, we employ a mathematical formulation different from previous studies~\cite{de_vega_matter-wave_2008,navarrete-benlloch_simulating_2011}.
-Our formulation also shows that the main effect of the additional cross-nonlinearity between different components can change the hopping range.
+Since all three models preserve the same conservation properties and exhibit overall the same qualitative chimera behavior as we show, the NLHM can indeed be considered a good description for realistic systems in the non-perfect adiabatic elimination regime --- despite its generality.

-Implementation in BECs has the advantages of exploring both quantum and classical regimes, in addition to allowing flexible control of almost all parameters \cite{jaksch_cold_2005,morsch_dynamics_2006}.
+Implementation of chimera patterns in BECs has the advantage of exploring both quantum and classical regimes, in addition to allowing flexible control of almost all parameters \cite{jaksch_cold_2005,morsch_dynamics_2006}.
 For example, adjusting the particle density and the magnetic field near Feshbach resonances \cite{chin_feshbach_2010} can change both the rate of particle loss and the strength of nonlinear interactions.
 The loss of ultracold atoms limits the lifetime (which can be critical in certain systems \cite{lau_proposal_2014}) and, in our proposal, limits the maximum observable range of hopping.
 The difficulty in this implementation is to find the relevant conditions for non-trivial hopping ranges, which is detailed in the later parts of this paper.